Soumitra Sekhar Dey

-Soumitra Sekhar Dey (সৌমিত্র শেখর দে); is a leading Bengali linguist, educationist, and writer from Bangladesh.
+Soumitra Sekhar Dey (সৌমিত্র শেখর দে) is a leading Bengali linguist, educationist, and writer from Bangladesh.
 He served as the 6th vice chancellor of Jatiya Kabi Kazi Nazrul Islam University.

 Early life and education

 Soumitra was born in Sherpur, Mymensingh Bangladesh.
-He earned a BA & MA degree in Bengali from the Jahangirnagar University.
+He earned BA & MA degrees in Bengali from the Jahangirnagar University.
 He also obtained a PhD in Bengali from the Rabindra Bharati University in 1997.